Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 I’m all for filling up on delicious food but do love to follow-up a delicious meal with a walk.
 I mean, no matter how many times I try, I can’t quite convince myself that sausages are healthy…

 Head to the Glasgow Botanic Gardens, and make sure to check out Kibble Palace, the indoor greenhouse.
+This is especially a fun activity to do if it’s cold or raining outside as you’ll be indoors!

-When there, make sure you check out their pipe organ – it was built in 1901 (and if you need a couple of hours to check out the museum, hang around for the daily performance at 1 pm Monday to Saturday or 3 pm or Sundays)
+Make sure you check out their pipe organ – it was built in 1901 (and if you need a couple of hours to check out the museum, hang around for the daily performance at 1 pm Monday to Saturday or 3 pm or Sundays)

 Make sure you try the afternoon tea or the dessert tea.
 Super filling and not too hard on the wallet!